 Here's how much pay Americans say they'd need to start a new job

-The amount of money workers are demanding to switch jobs has been rising rapidly, recently hitting an eight-year record amid high inflation and the prospect of a recession.
+The amount of money workers are demanding to switch jobs has been escalating — recently hitting a new eight-year high amid powerful inflation and the prospect of a recession.

-On average, workers said they would need at least $73,700 to start a new job, according to a survey released this week by the Federal Reserve Bank of New York.
+Asked the minimum pay they would accept to switch to a new job, workers, on average, said they would need $73,700, the Federal Reserve Bank of New York found in a survey released this week.
 That's $3,300 higher than a year ago, and eclipses the previous high-water mark set in March.

 However, expectations differ widely along demographic lines.
 The typical salary desired by men in the survey was $85,700, compared with just $61,600 for women.